Pinafore/qanta-codalab/README.md

 3. The evaluation script will run questions against the web API endpoint `/api/1.0/quizbowl/act`
 4. The evaluation script will output your scores to the standard out locally, or post to the leaderboard when run on codalab.

+## GPU

+You may be interested in using a GPU in which case these instructions should help.
+We have prepared a GPU docker image, but there are several things which are different from the normal one.
+Here we assume you are on a machine with a GPU, and want to run docker locally.
+1. On your local machine you need to have CUDA libraries installed.
+Installation is specific to OS and not covered here.
+2. Install `nvidia-docker` which allows `docker` to use the host machine CUDA driver https://github.com/NVIDIA/nvidia-docker
+3. Instead of `docker-compose` you'll need to use `docker-compose -f docker-compose-gpu.yml` which tells `docker` to use `entilzha/quizbowl-gpu` instead of `entilzha/quizbowl`.
+This image has the appropriate CUDA libraries installed.
+4. To run you can use `nvidia-docker`, but this won't use the compose file we have provided.
+(Instructions untested here) you can use `nvidia-docker-compose` https://github.com/eywalker/nvidia-docker-compose as a workaround instead as described here https://hackernoon.com/docker-compose-gpu-tensorflow-%EF%B8%8F-a0e2011d36
+5. When submitting to codalab we recommend you use start with the following parameters after the `cl macro` command `--request-gpus 1 --request-cpus 2 --request-memory 12g --request-docker-image entilzha/quizbowl-gpu`

 # Maintainer Notes